How to Take Your College Search to Expert Level

 Really understand the stats.
 You've probably asked and researched the traditional questions: faculty-to-student ratio, average class size, number of student organizations.
 These are good to know, but there's more to the story.

 - Faculty-to-student ratio gives you a sense of how many faculty there are compared with the size of the student body, which is related to average class size.
 The lower the ratio, typically the smaller the classes.
 However, have you asked about the quality of the faculty?
 Whether classes are taught by teaching assistants or graduate assistants? (at RWU this is not the case) What percentage of the faculty hold terminal degrees (i.e. PhD)?
 What kinds of student-led research have they done?
 For example, at Roger Williams students have tons of opportunities to participate in research projects with professors, and much of the time these students end up presenting at professional conferences or being published!

 - Average class size is a good starter question.
 But, what you may actually want to know is just how many of your classes will be small and how many will be large lecture halls?
-For example, at Roger Williams we are able to explain that 90% of our classes have 30 or fewer students.
+For example, at Roger Williams we are able to explain that 99% of our classes have fewer than 40 students.
 And, the biggest class size we ever teach is 60.
 For us, small classes allow for a more interactive and hands-on learning experience.

 - The number of student organizations gives you a sense of the breadth of opportunities.
 But, what about depth?
 Many college graduates report that some of their best experiences came from leadership opportunities.
 If deeper involvement and contribution to an organization is appealing to you, find out about leadership opportunities on campus.
 And, remember, to maximize your high school experience and best prepare for the college involvement, think about the quality and depth of involvement in your activities versus the number of activities in which you are involved.